 In June 2018, the Board of Trustees approved a balanced General Fund budget of approximately \$160.7 million for the year ended June 30, 2019 ("2019").
 This budget represent a 6% increase from the 2018 General Fund budget of \$151.2 million.
 The 2019 General Fund budget includes a step increase for eligible certified teachers and all other eligible employees, a cost of living adjustment of 1%, an increase in employer health premiums of 8.1%, an increase in employer retirement rate of 1% plus an estimated 0.5% retirement surcharge, an additional \$1/hour increase for bus drivers, and implementation of phase 2 of the salary study recommendations for the teacher salary schedule and maintenance salary schedule.
 The budget also includes an increase for utilities and substitutes.
+The budget includes 10 FTE's to support the opening of a new elementary school for language immersion in January 2019.
 The budget also includes an additional 24.5 FTE's for Behavior Management Assistants, Resource Teachers, Self-Contained Teacher, Inquiry Teacher, and to support our current teacher student ratio at the elementary and secondary levels.
 The budget includes a six mill increase in operating tax millage as allowed by local legislation and an increase in the base student cost of \$60 to \$2,485 per weighted pupil unit.